department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 <div class="feature" markdown="1">

-### Can I use the BDD program to get my disability benefits sooner?
+### Can I use the BDD program to get my disability compensation sooner?

 You can use the BDD program if you meet all of the requirements listed below.